Cyfrin/Updraft/courses/full-stack/4-ts-nft-marketplace/6-checking-for-events/+page.md

 *   **Blockchain Events:** Smart contracts can emit events to signal that specific actions have occurred (e.g., `ItemListed`, `ItemBought`).
 These events contain data logged immutably on the blockchain.
 *   **Indexing:** An indexer is a service that monitors a blockchain node for specific events emitted by designated smart contracts.
 Upon detecting relevant events, it processes the associated data and typically stores it in an optimized off-chain database (like Postgres) for efficient querying by applications.
-*   **Local Development Environment:** This setup simulates the entire blockchain interaction lifecycle locally using tools like Anvil (blockchain simulation), Next.js (frontend framework), Rindexer (indexing service), and Docker (containerization for services like the database).
+*   **Local Development Environment:** This setup simulates the entire blockchain interaction lifecycle locally using tools like Anvil (blockchain simulation), Next.js (frontend framework), rindexer (indexing service), and Docker (containerization for services like the database).
 *   **State Synchronization:** The indexer must maintain a consistent state relative to the blockchain it's indexing.
 It achieves this by tracking the last block number it successfully processed.
 *   **Chain Reorganization (Reorg):** On live blockchains (and occasionally simulated ones), the perceived "latest" block or sequence of blocks can change.
 This is known as a reorg.
 To handle this, indexers often wait for a certain number of "confirmation blocks" (a "safe reorg range") before considering data from a block finalized, preventing the processing of events from blocks that might later be orphaned.
 *   **Docker Volumes:** These provide persistent storage for Docker containers.
 In our setup, a Docker volume ensures that the data stored by the Postgres container (indexed events and the indexer's last processed block state) survives container restarts.